GoogleCloudPlatform/community/tutorials/compute-quickstart.md

 You can click the [**SSH**][spotlight-ssh-buttons] button for each instance in the VM instances table to open an SSH session to the instance in a separate window.

-For this tutorial you connect using Cloud Shell.
+For this tutorial, you connect using Cloud Shell.
 Cloud Shell is a built-in command-line tool for the console.

 ### Open Cloud Shell